chow-petit/governance/README.md

 - Duty of connection
 - Cognitive load management
 - Onboarding UX
-- Any individual can take a decision if consulted meaningfully affected people & experts
+- Any individual can take a decision if consulted by meaningfully affected people & experts
 - Safe and supportive environment
 - Physical spaces
 - Reciprocities